 We started with: this chicken tortilla soup recipe (which is offline today, hopefully it comes back!)

 Changes we made: a lot!
 We swapped veggies, adjusted the seasoning, and rewrote the Instant Pot part, so I reposted it – plus we thought it shouldn’t be called “tortilla” soup when there aren’t any tortillas or garnishes of tortillas in it.
-It’s a Whole30 compliant/Paleo soup we called Smoky Mexican Chicken Soup (if you’re counting, that’s already the second Mexi-meal hubby chose.)
+It’s a Whole30 compliant, Paleo, keto soup we called Smoky Mexican Chicken Soup (if you’re counting, that’s already the second Mexi-meal hubby chose.)

 5. Pork Vindaloo from the Bitten Word